mlab-upenn/gokart-v2/README.md

-# UPenn GoKart ROS 2 Sample Workspace
+# UPenn GoKart v2 ROS 2 Sample Workspace

-A ROS 2 Sample Workspace with the [UPenn GoKart Simulator][gokart-simulation].
+A ROS 2 Workspace with the [UPenn GoKart Simulator][gokart-simulation].

 ## Development

 **Requirements:**
-* Ubuntu 20.04
+* Ubuntu 22.04
-* a working installation of ROS 2 Foxy (newer versions might work as well), see [Installing ROS 2 via Debian Packages][ros2-foxy-debian-pkgs]
+* A working installation of ROS 2 Humble (newer versions might work as well), see [Installing ROS 2 via Debian Packages][ros2-humble-debian-pkgs]
 * [vcstool](https://github.com/dirk-thomas/vcstool)
   * Test if you have it using: `vcs --version` (should print `vcs 0.3.0`)
   * You can install using `sudo apt install python3-vcstool` or `python3 -m pip install -U vcstool`